I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffileobject/nf-wdffileobject-wdffileobjectgetfilename.md

 </dl>

 ## -returns
-<p><b>WdfFileObjectGetFileName</b> returns a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564879">UNICODE_STRING</a> structure that contains the file name.
+<p><b>WdfFileObjectGetFileName</b> returns a pointer to a <a href="..\wudfwdm\ns-wudfwdm--unicode-string.md">UNICODE_STRING</a> structure that contains the file name.
 The method returns <b>NULL</b> if there is no WDM file object for the specified framework file object, or if it is called at an IRQL higher than PASSIVE_LEVEL.</p>

 <p>A bug check occurs if the driver supplies an invalid object handle.

 </p>

 ## -remarks
-<p>If a driver specified a reference string when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff545935">WdfDeviceCreateDeviceInterface</a>, <b>WdfFileObjectGetFileName</b> returns the reference string prepended by a backslash.
+<p>If a driver specified a reference string when it called <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreatedeviceinterface.md">WdfDeviceCreateDeviceInterface</a>, <b>WdfFileObjectGetFileName</b> returns the reference string prepended by a backslash.
 To determine the reference string, remove the backslash.</p>

 <p>The returned string can contain a file name or a reference string.
 The string does not contain the device name.
 If an application or kernel-mode component has opened the device instead of a file, with no reference string, the <b>Length</b> member of the returned UNICODE_STRING structure is zero.</p>

 <p>Your driver should only call <b>WdfFileObjectGetFileName</b> while it is processing a file creation request (<b>WdfRequestTypeCreate</b> request type).
 Your driver might process <b>WdfRequestTypeCreate</b>-typed I/O requests in an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function.</p>

-<p>Or, instead of providing an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545920">WdfDeviceConfigureRequestDispatching</a> to set an I/O queue to receive all file creation requests (<b>WdfRequestTypeCreate</b> request type).
+<p>Or, instead of providing an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function, the driver can call <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceconfigurerequestdispatching.md">WdfDeviceConfigureRequestDispatching</a> to set an I/O queue to receive all file creation requests (<b>WdfRequestTypeCreate</b> request type).
 The driver will subsequently receive file creation requests in the queue's <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-default.md">EvtIoDefault</a> request handler.</p>

 <p> For more information about framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.</p>

 <p>For more information about file names, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542068">Controlling Device Namespace Access</a>.</p>

-<p>For more information about reference strings, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff549506">IoRegisterDeviceInterface</a>.</p>

-<p>The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function can obtain the name of the file that an application has opened.</p>

-<p>If a driver specified a reference string when it called <a href="https://msdn.microsoft.com/library/windows/hardware/ff545935">WdfDeviceCreateDeviceInterface</a>, <b>WdfFileObjectGetFileName</b> returns the reference string prepended by a backslash.
-To determine the reference string, remove the backslash.</p>

-<p>The returned string can contain a file name or a reference string.
-The string does not contain the device name.
-If an application or kernel-mode component has opened the device instead of a file, with no reference string, the <b>Length</b> member of the returned UNICODE_STRING structure is zero.</p>

-<p>Your driver should only call <b>WdfFileObjectGetFileName</b> while it is processing a file creation request (<b>WdfRequestTypeCreate</b> request type).
-Your driver might process <b>WdfRequestTypeCreate</b>-typed I/O requests in an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function.</p>

-<p>Or, instead of providing an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545920">WdfDeviceConfigureRequestDispatching</a> to set an I/O queue to receive all file creation requests (<b>WdfRequestTypeCreate</b> request type).
-The driver will subsequently receive file creation requests in the queue's <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-default.md">EvtIoDefault</a> request handler.</p>

-<p> For more information about framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.</p>

-<p>For more information about file names, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542068">Controlling Device Namespace Access</a>.</p>

-<p>For more information about reference strings, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff549506">IoRegisterDeviceInterface</a>.</p>
+<p>For more information about reference strings, see <a href="..\wdm\nf-wdm-ioregisterdeviceinterface.md">IoRegisterDeviceInterface</a>.</p>

 <p>The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-file-create.md">EvtDeviceFileCreate</a> callback function can obtain the name of the file that an application has opened.</p>